ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 In this lesson, you'll learn how to do the following:

-* Print out, and understand some of, the various EPICS and e3 variables.
+* Print out and understand some of the various EPICS and e3 variables.
 * Understand how different versions of the same module are mananaged in e3.
 * Understand the difference between two important variables: `E3_MODULE_VERSION` and `EPICS_MODULE_TAG`.
 * Install a different version of *StreamDevice* within e3.